bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-08-26-Emory_Business_Essentials_1_Intro_2026_08_26.md

 > To do: A heuristic proof for the 80/20 rule.
 There seem to be some toy-economy simulations which validate this rule, like in the MindYourDecisions video and Jordan Peterson video.

+[**Module 2 Intro: Profits are oxygen; it keeps the business alive**]

+One of the simplest ways to think about profits is something called the value stack.
+Graphically, it looks like 3 Legos stacked on top of each other.
+The value stack looks simple, but it is crazy useful.
+It helps to visualize marketing, strategy, and pricing.
+You will see if used often in this specialization.

 [**Value stack = willingness to pay, price, cost**]

 <div align="center">